Prom Night (1980 film): Plot

-During the senior prom, Kelly and Drew make out in the changing room, but Kelly, a virgin, refuses to have sex and Drew angrily leaves.
-As Kelly gets dressed, an unidentified figure wearing a ski mask and all-black clothing approaches her and slits her throat with a mirror shard.
-Jude and Slick have sex and smoke marijuana in his van parked outside school grounds.
-They are attacked by the masked killer, who stabs Jude in the throat.
-Slick struggles with the killer, who jumps from the vehicle before Slick drives off a cliff to his death.
+A figure wearing a ski mask targets Kelly first, slitting her throat with a mirror shard.
+Jude and Slick have sex in his van outside school grounds.
+The masked killer kills Jude and causes Slick to drive off a cliff to his death.
 Staking out the prom, McBride is informed that the sex offender blamed for Robin's death has been caught.

-Now wielding an ax, the killer confronts and chases Wendy through the school.
-Evading the killer several times, she screams when she discovers Kelly's body in a storage room and is hacked to death.
-The alcoholic school janitor, Sykes, witnesses Wendy's murder and attempts to notify the school staff, but they dismiss it as a drunken rant.
+Now wielding an ax, the killer chases Wendy and hacks her to death.
 Meanwhile, Kim and Nick prepare to be crowned prom king and queen, but Lou and his lackeys tie up Nick, and Lou takes his crown.
-Mistaking him for Nick, the killer approaches Lou from behind and decapitates him.
-Lou's severed head rolls onto the dance floor, sending the prom-goers fleeing in horror.
+Mistaking him for Nick, the killer decapitates him.
+Lou's severed head sends the prom-goers fleeing in horror.